 Do you want to address yellow, discolored, or darkened teeth?
-Dr. Elizabeth Duling provides professional teeth whitening treatment to patients in Owens Cross Roads, AL. Her teeth whitening treatment is custom-made for each patient.
-Dr. Duling always takes each patient’s cosmetic goals into account before their care so they can receive the best results.
+Dr. Elizabeth Duling provides professional teeth whitening treatment to Owens Cross Roads, AL patients.
+Her teeth whitening treatment is custom-made for each patient.
+Dr. Duling always considers each patient’s cosmetic goals before their care so they can receive the best results.

-Whitening the tooth enamel can actually motivate patients to take care of their smiles and improve their oral health.
+Whitening the tooth enamel can motivate patients to care for their smiles and improve their oral health.
 Cosmetic dental treatments both enhance the look of the teeth and gums and can become a motivating factor to maintain brilliant results.

 What Causes Tooth Discoloration?